 AEB-L Testing For Handmade Kitchen Knives

 This knife was made pretty much the same as the Pro Series Knives, but AEB-L was substituted for the CPM154, or S35VN that would normally be used.
-Heat treatment was pretty straight forward 1975 degrees for 20 minutes, then into dry ice and RV antifreeze.
-Before tempering we took a hammer and busted the tip off to inspect the grain.
+Heat treatment was pretty straight forward at 1975 degrees for 20 minutes, then into dry ice and RV antifreeze.
+Before tempering, we took a hammer and busted the tip off to inspect the grain.
 Grain was a bit more than what I see in the other steels I use but well within parameters.

 The knife was then tempered at 375 degrees for 2 hours, air cooled, then tempered again for two hours.
 Every knife I make is tested with a Rockwell Hardness Tester to insure that the heat treat process went correctly.
 After tempering this knife it registered at 61 on the C scale.